 While many are quick to state that Sicura’s during this time period were manufactured by Breitling, the truth is that while the two watch companies were certainly owned by the same man, Ernest Schieder (of Sicura), but they were operated separately.
 That said, Sicura - through its purchase of the defunct Breitling brand - did succeed in saving Breitling from bankruptcy during this time period.

-Schneider was a master in adapting to turbulent times - and the Quartz Crisis was certainly this; he had a knack for delivering what the consumers wanted, which at the time was affordable fashion watches and large colorful divers with lots of functions - be they mechanical or quartz.
+Schneider was a master in adapting to turbulent times - likely owing to his time served in the air force as a fighter pilot - and the Quartz Crisis was certainly this; he had a knack for delivering what the consumers wanted, which at the time was affordable fashion watches and large colorful divers with lots of functions - be they mechanical or quartz.
 When he saw the opportunity to buy one of the old, well esteemed watch brands, he swiftly took advantage.

-This Sicura comes with a leather rally strap, nylon NATO strap, spring bar tool, and Pelican travel case.
+This Sicura comes with a vintage stainless-steel bracelet, nylon strap, spring bar tool, and rugged travel case.

-1970s Sicura Jump Hour Mechanical Watch, Red Variant
+1970s Sicura Jump Hour Mechanical Watch, Red Dial Variant

-DIAL: Brilliant Sicura-signed red dial.
-Date display at the 3 o’clock position works as designed.
-Red and white “propeller” seconds hand in center spins, as designed.
-Of important note, the red dial variant here is quite seldom seen compared to the far more blue dial one.
+DIAL: Brilliant Sicura-signed red dial variant, with crisp dial lettering; date display at the 3 o’clock position works as designed.
+Red and white “propeller” seconds hand in center rotates as it should.
+Of note, the red dial variant is quite seldom seen compared to the far more readily available blue dial variant.

 CASE: Stainless-steel case measures 38mm x 43mm, not including crown, is in exceptional condition with no atypical wear or deep scratches and it retains the brushed finish on case top.
 Matching caseback, with Sicura coat-of-arms inscription.